 Scholarships are available in three categories: University-wide Scholarships, College of Arts and Sciences Scholarships, and Departmental Scholarships.
-Students wishing to apply for Biology Scholarships for the 2017-2018 academic year should submit their applications (PDF, 174 KB) NO LATER than March 31, 2017 in order to be considered for these awards.
-The Biology Department will notify references by email that a student has applied for an award and will send out reminders should a reference be late in submitting their letter.
-If no letter is received at all, the student will be notified and can either contact that reference or select another one.
-Students will notified by the early May 2017 if they were successful in obtaining a scholarship.
+Students wishing to apply for Biology Scholarships for the 2018-2019 academic year should submit their applications NO LATER than February 23, 2018 in order to be considered for these awards.
+One reference is required, a letter can be emailed to firstname.lastname@example.org or mailed to ASU Department of Biology, PO Box 32027, Boone, NC 28608, Attn.
+Scholarships.
+If no letter is received, the student will be notified and can either contact that reference or select another one.
+Students will notified by early May 2018 if they were successful in obtaining a scholarship.
 Scholarships will be contingent upon registering for the fall semester and maintaining good academic standing, including meeting any minimum GPA required by a scholarship.
-The link to the Departmental Scholarship application is available here (PDF, 174 KB).
+The link to the Departmental Scholarship application is here.

 NOTE: Scholarships are funded from investment earnings of the ASU Foundation.
 The specific scholarships available during a given academic year are dependent on the economic conditions at the time.The Department of Biology offers the following scholarships for qualified students: